FAMOUS LOGAN COUNTIANS

 Allan W Eckert

-Eckert's interests and talents are not limited to historical narratives.
-He has written several children's stories dealing with nature and science fiction.
-He is also an expert on many facets of natural history and science.
-His latest book is The World of Opals.
-As with his historical narratives, Eckert does extensive research on the subjects he writes about.
+Eckert's interests and talents were not limited to historical narratives.
+He wrote several children's stories dealing with nature and science fiction.
+He was also an expert on many facets of natural history and science, as shown in his “Earth Treasures” non-fiction series.

 Allan W. Eckert has done as much as anyone to promote the importance of the history and the people of the Ohio Valley, the Old Northwest Territory, and the effect they have had on American and world history.